Storekeyboard_arrow_right

 Our calibration services include:

-• Available support for non-FUTEK sensors, and engineering services for custom non-FUTEK fixtures
+• Available support for non-FUTEK sensors, and engineering services for custom non-FUTEK fixtures;

 • Full NIST and A2LA traceable calibration services of load cells, torque sensors, multi-axis force sensors, pressure sensors, amplifiers and instruments

-• Hydraulic load cell calibration lab with load cell calibration equipment up to 400,000 lbs
+• Calibration lab with equipment up to 400,000 lbs

 • Advanced calibration lab capabilities that can support complex custom sensor platforms